Yarragon: History

 The town was a centre for dairy farms in the vicinity (a former dairy factory lies to the north of the railway line), as well as logging activities in the heavily forested hills to the south.
 The Post Office opened around October 1878 as Waterloo, Gippsland and was renamed Yarragon in 1883.

 Today

 Significant expansion of facilities and businesses along Yarragon's main Princes Highway streetscape since the 1990s aimed at capitalising on the tourist potential of passing traffic has resulted in the town being informally dubbed 'Yarragon Village'.

-The town has its own railway station on the Bairnsdale railway line.
+The town has its own railway station on the Gippsland railway line.
 The station is unstaffed and its buildings are 100 years old as of April 2012. the two platform station used to also be home to rail yards and storage for track gangs.

 Yarragon has an Australian rules football team, known as the Power (formerly the Panthers), competing in the Mid Gippsland Football League which won the Under 18's Premiership in 2013 and the Under 16's in 2012.
 Yarragon is also home to the Yarragon Netball Club.